WHERE IS THE NATIONAL RETREAT?

 Isabella Freedman is committed to providing you with Glatt kosher, wholesome food that is sustainably grown and locally produced when possible, while also providing a distinctly Jewish culinary experience.
 They make every effort to serve the produce that is grown on their own six-acre organic farm.
 All meals are served buffet style and are strictly kosher.
 For this reason, no food from the outside may be brought into the Main Building.
 Any questions about this may be directed to the Mashgichim (Kosher Kitchen Supervisors).
 We will make every effort to accommodate special food needs as long as they are communicated to us at least two weeks prior to your arrival.

 There is a Mashgiach/Masgichah on site at all times; Isabella Freedman is under the supervision of, and are certified by, the Hartford Kashrut Commission.
-Please direct all Kashrut questions to: Rabbi Adler of the Hartford Kashrut Commission at (860) 236-1241.

 IS SHABBAT OBSERVED?